landlab/landlab/docs/model_grid_no_tutorials.rst

 --------------------------

 Landlab provides a (still somewhat experimental) basic stream profiler.
-It is also found in the *landlab.plot.channel_profile* library.
-The key function is called **analyze_channel_network_and_plot**, though you can also call the functions in *channel_profile* individually.
-It was designed to interface with the flow_routing Landlab component, and assumes you already have most of the fields that that component produces in your grid (i.e., 'topographic_elevation', 'drainage_area', 'flow_receiver', and 'links_to_flow_receiver').
+It is also found in the :mod:`~landlab.plot.channel_profile` library.
+The key function is called :func:`~landlab.plot.channel_profile.analyze_channel_network_and_plot`, though you can also call the functions in :mod:`~landlab.plot.channel_profile` individually.
+It was designed to interface with the flow_routing Landlab component, and assumes you already have most of the fields that that component produces in your grid (i.e., *'topographic_elevation'*, *'drainage_area'*, *'flow_receiver'*, and *'links_to_flow_receiver'*).
 It can also take three additional
 arguments:

 * *number_of_channels* - an integer giving how many stream channels you want to extract from the grid, default 1;
 * *starting_nodes* - the ID, or list or array of IDs (per number_of_channels), of the node at which the outlet of the channel you want to profile is at.
 Default is None, which tells the profiler to start from the number_of_channels nodes with the highest drainage areas that are boundary nodes;
 * *threshold* - the threshold drainage area (in drainage area units, not pixels) to stop tracing the channels upstream.
 Defaults to None, which tells the profiler to apply a threshold of twice the smallest cell area in the grid.

 The profiler will add a plot of elevation vs distance upstream to the currently active figure each time it is called.
-It also returns a 2-item tuple containing 1. a number_of_channels-long list of arrays of profile IDs in each stream, arranged in upstream order, and 2. a number_of_channels-long list of arrays of distances of those nodes upstream.
+It also returns a 2-item tuple containing
+1. a number_of_channels-long list of **arrays of profile IDs in each stream**, arranged in upstream order, and 2. a number_of_channels-long list of **arrays of distances of those nodes upstream**.
 In this way, you can extract drainage areas or other pertinent surface metrics to use with a call to pylab.plot to get, e.g., slope-area, elevation-drainage area, etc plots.

 See the `component tutorial
 <https://github.com/landlab/drivers/blob/master/notebooks/component_tutorial.ipynb>`_